These hacks on photography are cheap but

 Yeah, you can spend thousands of dollars buying equipment that will do the same thing but

-doing DIY project and taking beautiful photos with something you've created is lot more enjoyable.
+doing a DIY project and taking beautiful photos with something you've created is a lot more enjoyable.

 Let's take you through 20 hacks